gansm/finalcut/doc/first-steps.md

 For example, the method `FEvent::type()` returns the type `fc::MouseDown_Event` when you press down a mouse button.

-Some event types have data that cannot store in an `FEvent` object.
+Some event types have data that cannot be stored in an `FEvent` object.
-For example, a click event of the mouse must store which button is triggered and where the mouse pointer was at that time.
+For example, a click event of the mouse requires to store which button was triggered and the position of the mouse pointer at that time.
 In classes derived  from `FEvent`, such as `FMouseEvent()`, we store this data.

 Widgets get their events from the `event()` method inherited from FObject.
 The implementation of `event()` in `FWidget` forwards the most common event